 In keeping with the mission of Spalding University, the Master of Science in Business Communication prepares today's professionals to meet organizational needs by integrating advanced business and communication competencies in a rigorous and relevant curriculum that emphasizes critical thought and ethical reasoning.

 The School of Business offers the Master of Science in Business Communication.
-This interdisciplinary master's program is designed to promote the communication competencies needed in the business arena.
+This master's program is designed to develop the communication and interpersonal competencies relevant in the business arena.
 Students with interests in management, healthcare, advertising, public relations, sales, accounting, and human resources are among those who should benefit from completion of this degree program.